Top 5 Dust Masks and Respirators (Available Now) for Woodworkers in 2020

 Editor’s Rating: (4.2 / 5)

-For those that use dust masks often, the SAS Safety 2985 will be a good pick as they offer a lot of value.
-The dust masks are also efficient in ensuring that you do not breathe nuisances such as pollen, airborne dust, and particulates.
+These dust masks are also efficient in ensuring that you do not breathe in nuisances such as pollen, airborne dust, and particulates.

 SAS Safety makes the dust mask with an adjustable nose piece that ensures that it conforms to your face shape perfectly.

-This dust mask comes with a single strap elastic band to make it simple to wear or remove.
+This dust mask comes with a single strap elastic band, making it simple to pull on, wear comfortably, and remove.

-Also, note that like most other dust masks it will not offer NIOSH approved respiratory protection.
+Also, note that — like most other dust masks — it does not offer NIOSH-approved respiratory protection.
+We will discuss respirators in a moment.

 #3.
 Universal 4528 Dust Mask